If you know the story of Goldilocks and the three bears you will recognize the Goldilocks personality immediately! She was quite a character!

 2. Moderately large in size (Confident without being sassy!)

-3. Right slanting (Not shy)
+3. Right slanting (Ready to engage with anyone – not shy)

 5. Regular, even style – not jerky (calm disposition)